-Not all securities trade on standard exchanges.
+Not all securities trade on standard and regulated exchanges.
 In fact, not even all stocks trade on a standard exchange.
 Some trade on over-the-counter marketplaces.
 Wondering what an over-the-counter marketplace is, and how over-the-counter trading works?
+Can you make an over the counter trading strategy?

 Over-the-counter (OTC) trading refers to trading that is done directly between two parties, without the supervision of an exchange.
 This type of trading is carried out via electronic marketplaces handled by a network of market makers and dealers.
 The electronic marketplaces where this kind of trading takes place are known as over-the-counter markets.